-In support of the HHS objectives and the President's Management Agenda (PMA), NIH began identifying commercial activities for competitive sourcing reviews in FY 2002.
+In support of the HHS objectives, NIH began identifying commercial activities for competitive sourcing reviews in FY 2002.
 By 2008, NIH will have performed cost comparisons on 100% of its commercial competitive activities; these will be completed according to the requirements provided in the future years.